raventid/coursera_learning/haskell/notes.md

 Function type is exponential: Given: `a -> b`, the function type b^a.

+#### Lifted and unlifted types
+To be precise, kind `*` is the kind of all standard lifted types, while types that have the kind `#` are unlifted.
+A lifted type, which includes any datatype you could define yourself, is any that can be inhabited by bottom.
+Lifted types are represented by a pointer and include most of the datatypes we’ve seen and most that you’re likely to encounter and use.
+Unlifted types are any type which cannot be inhabited by bottom.
+Types of kind `#` are often native machine types and raw pointers. *Newtypes are a special case in that they are kind `*`, but are unlifted because their representation is identical to that of the type they contain*, so the newtype itself is not creating any new pointer beyond that of the type it contains.
+That fact means that the newtype itself cannot be inhabited by bottom, only the thing it contains can be, so newtypes are unlifted.
+The default kind of concrete, fully-applied datatypes in GHC is kind `*`.

+This text is a bit out of date, due to TypeInType in modern Haskell versions.
+I love progress!

 #### Imports
 imports:
 qualified to use alias name.